how to get started with instagram shopping

 recent news

 We’re thrilled to announce that we have a new member of the clevermethod family!
-While there are many important training and onboarding tasks newbies have to complete, we thought we’d give everyone a chance to learn a little more about our latest new hire.
-Name: Nick...
+There are many training and onboarding tasks newbies have to complete, but the most important (and sometimes most difficult) are the getting-to-know-you questions!
+Let’s learn more about...